mohammad-khs/mohammad-khs/README.md

-- 👋 Hi, I’m @mohammad-khs
+ 👋 Hi, I’m Mohammad khosravani
-- 👀 I’m interested in ... front-end
+ 👀 I’m interested in web technologies
-- 🌱 I’m currently learning ... front-end
+ <h3>🌱 For now Im trying to :</h3>
+- Learn new technologies and how to use them in real world problems
+- how
-- 💞️ I’m looking to collaborate on ... java-script projects
+- 💞️ I’m looking to collaborate on java-script projects
-- 📫 How to reach me ... mohkhosho123@gmail.com is my gmail
+- 📫 How to reach me : mohkhosho123@gmail.com

 <!---
 mohammad-khs/mohammad-khs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.